MindLyfe/MindLyfe-Platform/backend/chat-service/README.md

-# MindLyf Chat Service
+# MindLyfe Chat Service

+## Overview

+The MindLyfe Chat Service enables real-time messaging functionality for the MindLyfe mental health platform.
+It supports both one-on-one conversations between users and therapists, as well as group discussions and community interactions.

-The Chat Service is a crucial component of the MindLyf mental health platform that enables secure communication between users, therapists, and support groups.
+The Chat Service is a crucial component of the MindLyfe mental health platform that enables secure communication between users, therapists, and support groups.

 ## Features